joshforester/StageKitPied-DMXified/DMXified/demo/README.md

 TODO.

-### XML Config Reader Demo (xcrd)
+### XML Config Reader Demo (`xcrd`)

 #### XCRD

 None required.
-If you are passing in a mapping file to test, that will need to be correct mapping file XML.
+If you are passing in a mapping file to test, that will need to be correct mapping file XML (please see `demo_mapping.xml` for an example of what is possible).

 #### Logging

 TODO.

+### Event Engine Simulator Demo (`eesd`)

+#### EESD

+None required.
+If you are passing in a mapping file to test, that will need to be correct mapping file XML (please see `demo_mapping.xml` for an example of what is possible).

+Further, if you are passing in an event file to test, that will need to be the correct format (please see `demo_events.txt` for an example of what is possible).
+Note that the event file is simply an ordered list of ids.
+Each id should reference a unique id attribute from an input element in the mapping file XML used.
+Please review `demo_events.txt`, as it references id attributes from input elements in `demo_mapping.xml`.

+#### Logging

+Output for this program is done via the DEBUG build macro, which is already configured for the `eesd` target and dependent code during this application's build.
+Thus, there's no additional logging configuration necessary here--you should be able to read along as to what the EventEngine is deciding (based on the provided mapping file XML and event file) upon running EESD on the command line.

 ## Deploying